Auth0x78/Robotron_Line_Follower/README.md

 - `rotateMotor(int rightMotorSpeed, int leftMotorSpeed)`: Controls the motors' speed and direction.
 - `rotateMotorSharp(int rightMotorSpeed, int leftMotorSpeed, int delayms)`: Controls the motors for sharp turns with a specified delay.
-- `sgn(int a)`: Helper function to return the sign of a given integer.

 ### Control Loop